 “What does your company do?”

 Such a simple question, yet one many of us are challenged to answer in a succinct, well-differentiated, and compelling way.
 While the response you’re likely after is one where the other person leans in and says “Oh wow!
 Really?
 Tell me more!”.
 Most of the time we’re left to settle for a patronizing, “Oh that’s nice” or worse, the counterfeit “Interesting!”.

 It’s too bad that most of us mess up the easiest and most important part of our sales playbook!

 Especially because connecting with modern buyers has never been more important (and more challenging).

 With so many solutions flooding the market buyers have become highly protective of their time and attention.
 With unprecedented access to information, they have little interest in investing in your sales process, leaving most vendors to drown in the “sea of sameness”.
-Research from the Bridge Group confirms this phenomenon.
-In its 2018 review of 434 B2B companies, it found that, on average, inside sales reps made 9.1 attempts to connect with a prospect—nearly double the 4.7 average in 2010.
+According to research from the Bridge Group:

 But there is hope!
 When it comes to getting your message to not only be heard but deeply resonate, the science of persuasion can help modern sellers operate with armor-piercing efficiency to convert more customers.
 The secret is leveraging a principle known as processing fluency; the ease with which information is processed.